Life and Death Decision-Making From a Firefighter

 “Inspirational . . . a powerhouse”

 “A riveting account of the events the author has experienced, endured and overcome with courage, commitment and determination.
-This compelling book tracks her life, work and ambition in equal measures ...
-This book presents a wonderful insight into the human side of firefighting and the decision-making of a talented and professional female fire officer”
+This compelling book tracks her life, work and ambition in equal measure . . .
+This book presents a wonderful insight into the human side of firefighting and the decision-making of a talented and professional female fire officer.”

 Simon Pilling, Chief Fire Officer (retd)